-As the only candidate for spin qubit in vdW material (to date), the coherent operations of defects in hBN based on Rabi oscillation play the crucial role, and provide a powerful tool for the design and construction of spin-based vdW-nano-devices, especially when the techniques of vdW heterojunction are combined.
-Although $T_2$ is still quite short, which may be primarily due to the overlarge density of V$_\text{B}^-$ defects in the sample caused by the high-dose neutron irradiation, there will be several methods to improve it.
-For example, we can decrease the integrated dose of neutron irradiation; or perform a suitable annealing on the sample since high-temperature condition can reduce the V$_\text{B}^-$ defect number; or put the sample into a low-temperature cryostat; or apply higher magnetic field; etc.
+As the main candidate for spin qubit in vdW material (to date), the coherent operations of defects in hBN based on Rabi oscillation play a crucial role and provide a powerful tool for the design and construction of spin-based vdW-nano-devices, especially when different techniques of vdW heterostructures are combined.
+Although $T_2$ seems to be still quite short, there will be several methods to improve it.
+For example, the short $T_2$ should be related to the relaxation of nuclear spin bath driven mainly by the Fermi contact interaction, and also reduced by the dark electron spin impurities \cite{Haykal2021decoherence}.
+The higher external magnetic field or decreased neutron-irradiation would be helpful to reduce the coherence relaxation.
+A suitable annealing on the hBN sample could be also explored since the high-temperature condition can reduce the $\rm V_B^-$ defect number.
+In addition, putting the sample into a low-temperature cryostat can also reduce the lattice relaxation.